-This document contains the lesson plans and visual aids for the 16-hour DRE Condensed IDC program.
-In accordance with NHTSA/IACP standards, DREs who have previously completed the SFST IDC are eligible to take the condensed version of the DRE IDC course.
+This document contains the lesson plans and visual aids for the DRE IDC program for DRE instructors.
 The goal of this course is to prepare DRE-trained officers who are proficient in the DRE process and tests to teach others to use these tests.
 The only officers eligible to attend this training program are those who have:

-- Satisfactorily completed DRE training based on the NHTSA/IACP DRE curriculum or its equivalent and are certified DREs and credentialed by the IACP
+- Satisfactorily completed DRE training based on the NHTSA/IACP DRE curriculum or its equivalent; and are certified DREs and credentialed by the IACP - Recommended by his/her agency

-- Satisfactorily completed SFST IDC training

-- Been recommended by his/her agency

-This course builds upon the basic principles and techniques of teaching and on the specific application of those principles and techniques to the curriculum employed for classroom training in DRE and provides those items pertinent to instruction in the DEC Program.
-During this training, the student-instructors become able to:
+The first two days of this course focus on basic principles and techniques of teaching and on the specific application of those principles and techniques to the curriculum employed for classroom training in DRE.
+During those two days, the participants become able to:

-- Describe the documents that make up the standard curriculum packages for the DRE Pre-School and 7-Day School - Describe the content and format of the lesson plans for the DRE Pre-School and 7-Day School - Describe the characteristics of a good DRE instructor - Carry out the instructor preparation tasks for any session of the DRE School - Understand and properly conduct DRE field certification training - Properly administer and grade the DRE Certification Knowledge Examination (CKE) - Apply specific guidelines for conducting each step of the four-step process of teaching and learning - Use appropriate questioning techniques to enhance participants' involvement in presentations - Use visual aids to improve the effectiveness of presentations - Plan and manage an alcohol workshop - Administer the use of NHTSA/IACP-approved DRE training videos - Instruct DRE candidates on how to use the National DRE Tracking System or an approved State system
+- Explain adult learning principles and their importance in conducting effective training - Identify and describe the three Domains of Learning and give examples of each domain in the context of DWI enforcement - Define and describe the four-step process of teaching and learning - Discuss how to increase learning efficiency by involving learners more fully in the learning process - Describe and apply specific guidelines for conducting each step of the four-step process of teaching and learning - Use appropriate questioning techniques to enhance participants' involvement in presentations - Use visual aids to improve the effectiveness of presentations - Plan and manage an alcohol workshop - Administer the use of NHTSA/IACP-approved DRE training videos - Describe the documents that make up the standard curriculum packages for the DRE Pre-School and 7-Day School - Describe the content and format of the lesson plans for the DRE Pre-School and 7-Day School - Describe the characteristics of a good DRE instructor - Carry out the instructor preparation tasks for any session of the DRE School - Understand and properly conduct DRE field certification training - Properly administer and grade the DRE Certification Knowledge Examination - Instruct DRE candidates on how to use the National DRE Tracking System or an approved State system